awsdocs/amazon-efs-user-guide/doc_source/encryption.md

 As with unencrypted file systems, you can create encrypted file systems through the AWS Management Console, the AWS CLI, or programmatically through the Amazon EFS API or one of the AWS SDKs\.
 Your organization might require the encryption of all data that meets a specific classification or is associated with a particular application, workload, or environment\.

 You can enforce data encryption policies for Amazon EFS file systems by using Amazon CloudWatch and AWS CloudTrail to detect the creation of a file system and verify that encryption is enabled\.
-For more information, see [Walkthrough 6: Enforcing Encryption on an Amazon EFS File System at Rest](efs-enforce-encryption.md)\.
+For more information, see [Walkthrough: Enforcing Encryption on an Amazon EFS File System at Rest](efs-enforce-encryption.md)\.

 **Note**
 The AWS key management infrastructure uses Federal Information Processing Standards \(FIPS\) 140\-2 approved cryptographic algorithms\.
 The infrastructure is consistent with National Institute of Standards and Technology \(NIST\) 800\-57 recommendations\.